SharinaS/Cloud-Engineering-Fundamentals/VPC.md

 *This now lets us launch EC2 instances into this particular subnet, and that automatically allows for a public IP addresss :)*

-Now, we have a public and private subnet,
+Now, we have a public and private subnet.

+From A Cloud Guru...
+An example of how to diagram what we might have so far.

 ![screenshot of current VPC architecture](/assets/subnetVPC.png)

 Next, we need an **Internet Gateway**, which gives us a way to get into the VPC.
 Then, we'll need to configure our route tables.